neuralpain/qbactivator/README.md

 ### Why should I use this?

-Because you should (and it supports [QB POS 2019](#downloads--updates)).
+Because you should (and it's the only activator that supports [QB POS 2019](#downloads--updates)).

 ### Can I have multiple versions installed?

-Refer to the first warning [above](#a-few-things-before-you-start).
+I don't know why anyone would want that but refer to the first warning [above](#a-few-things-before-you-start).

 ### Where are the license keys?

-License keys are no longer provided.
+License keys are not provided.
 Entering the keys manually have proven to cause issues in the activation.
 As such, the available keys have been sifted through and only the ones which work are being installed by the activation script.

 ### The activator was closed while QuickBooks is open